linux4sam/egt/docs/src/started.md

 way to work with EGT is part of a buildroot SDK which already includes a cross compiler and all of the necessary dependencies and tools.

-Also, see @subpage eclipse for how to setup the Eclipse IDE for host or cross compiling.
+See @subpage eclipse for how to setup the Eclipse IDE for host or cross compiling.

+If you are planning to work on EGT itself, see the `CONTRIBUTING.md` file in the root of the EGT repository.

 @section started_fetching Fetching Source